-As at 31 March 2019 the Council had remaining capital programme of £4,015k.
-The capital programme is fully funded.
-The programme for 2018/19 totalled £5,080k but only £1,488k was actually spent.
-Slippage of £3,640k is carried forward into the next financial year of the new Unitary Council's Capital Programme, a significant proportion of which relates to asset maintenance and housing.
+As at 31 March 2018 the Council has an approved five year capital programme totalling $\pounds$ 4,793k.
+The capital programme is fully funded and the ambition is to complete or commit as much of the programme prior to the potential dissolution of the Council.
+The programme for 2017/18 totalled £1,591k but only £933k was actually spent.
+Slippage of £658k is carried forward into the next financial year, a significant proportion of which relates to asset maintenance.